joris1724/vzome-sharing/_posts/2025-02-04-Small-Stellated-Hecatonicosachoron-14-26-00.md

 ---
 title: Small Stellated Hecatonicosachoron
-description: This polytope is also called the 1th stellation of the hecatonicosachoron.
+description: Also called the 1th stellation of the hecatonicosachoron.
 It is the 4D analog of the small stellated dodecahedron, which is the 1th stellation of the dodecahedron in 3D.
-Both are constructed by simply extending the edges (Nan Ma).
-Use your mouse or touch to interact.
 image: https://joris1724.github.io/vzome-sharing/2025/02/04/14-26-00-Small-Stellated-Hecatonicosachoron/Small-Stellated-Hecatonicosachoron.png
 published: true
 layout: vzome